 When testing approximate battery condition, first turn all lights, fans and other 12-volt equipment OFF.
 If the battery is being charged the charge light will illuminate when the monitor switch is depressed.
 If only a weak light is illuminated, discontinue use of all 12volt equipment until the battery can be recharged.

 WATER SYSTEM

-The dual water systems in our campers supply water from either the unit's storage tank (potable water) or directly from the city water hookup.
+The dual water systems, in Your Adventurer Truck Camper, supply water from either the unit's storage tank (potable water) or directly from the city water hookup.